special-force-analytic/special-force-analytic.github.io/analyses.md

 ![](img/segmentation_3.png)

-## 2. Returning Customers Analytics
+## 2. Customers Analysis
-Another important aspect of customers analytics is to understand and differentiate between one-time customers and returning customers.
-Questions like How many customers are one-time or returning type?, Does the returning customers tend to spend more?, What makes returning customers return to the platform?, or How does the retention change over time on a platform? are all important questions to ask to gain insight on How could a platform retain more of its customers?
+An important aspect of customer analytics is to understand and differentiate between one-time customers and returning customers.
+Questions like How many customers are one-time or returning type?, Does the returning customers tend to spend more?, What makes returning customers return to the platform?, or How does the retention change over time on a platform? are all important questions to ask to gain insight on how could a platform retain more of its customers?

 ### 2.1 Overview look of one-time vs returning customers
 Only 3% of 96K unique customers is returning on the platform.